 The purpose of this Biophysical Monitoring Plan is to outline the potential effects as identified in the Bipole III Transmission Project Environmental Impact Statement and the key activities that will be conducted to as part of the monitoring and follow-up component of the Environmental Protection Program.
-The intended goal of this plan is to provide confidence that follow-up monitoring associated with the Project will follow best practices for environmental monitoring.
+The intended goal of this plan is to provide details on monitoring activities and how monitoring results will be used to trigger actions that lead to adaptive management decisions to further minimize the effects of the Project on the environment.